bpdu/AIBot/README.md

 ## Security

-- All credentials are stored in separate files in the `.secret` directory which should NOT be committed to version control
+- All credentials are stored in separate files in the `.secrets` directory which should NOT be committed to version control
-- The `.secret` directory is excluded from version control
+- The `.secrets` directory is excluded from version control